elkatakiku/church-management-system/README.md

 * Use the base.html as the base structure for the pages.

 ## Be Organize ##
-* Save pages made respectively.
+* Save pages made to their respective folder.

+## Coding Reminder ##
+* Don't repeat yourself - DRY
+* Document or comment your codes for readability.